-Because of that, I'm MUCH happier outdoors than in, and get energized by nature.
+I grew up a tomboy and still am athletic, and enjoy experiencing the physical side of myself whenever possible.
+I'm MUCH happier outdoors than in, and get energized by nature.
 When I'm out hiking along a river, I'm at peace.

 Conversely, I'm a HUGE movie buff and enjoy seeing movies on the big screen multiple times a month.
 When I'm not escaping through movies, you'll find my nose in a book.
 I consider myself a voracious reader, and will read almost any fiction without much prompting.
 I occasionally read non-fiction as well--I basically just love to read!

 I bought a small home in Oakland last summer, and I spent some time fixing it up.
 Though I don't live there full time (it's more of a *summer home*), I do enjoy escaping there for long weekends where I can do woodworking--sand, stain and repair to my heart's content.
 I enjoy working with my hands and creating things or repairing old things to make them new again.
 I have a soft spot for *primitives*.
 Bonus points if you know what those are.

 Also, I'm different than many chicks because I LOVE muscle cars (1960 GTO, baby!) and the band RUSH.
 I hear there aren't a lot of female Rush fans out there, which I totally don't get.

 I'd love to meet a man who's creative, handy and loves to travel, but I know there's something to learn from most people, so welcome any communication.